 - Humans in Biological Perspective

 - Language, Communication and Literacy

 - Analysis of Politics

 At the end of the year, you sit a three-hour written examination in each paper.

-Part IIA provides a foundation for the research-led teaching of the final year while also allowing you to begin to specialise in those areas that interest you.
+Part IIA provides a foundation for the research-led teaching of the final year while also allowing you to begin to specialise in those areas that most interest you.

 - the Experimental Psychology paper, undertake a research project (assessed by submission of a 5,000 word essay), plus one optional paper

 The optional papers are selected from a range of around 19 available.
-The subjects may change from year to year but will typically include papers in:
+The subjects may change from year to year but typically include papers in: